Control of TSEs (including BSE and scrapie)

 Variant Creutzfeldt-Jakob Disease (vCJD)

 Variant Creutzfeldt-Jacob Disease (vCJD) is a TSE disease in humans. vCJD was first diagnosed in 1996.
 It is now generally assumed to be caused by the transmission of the BSE agent to humans by the oral route. vCJD occurs mostly in young people and most cases have occurred in the UK, although there have been cases also in France, Ireland, Italy, the Netherlands, Portugal and Spain in the EU and in the USA, Canada, Saudi-Arabia, Taiwan and Japan in non-EU countries.
-So far 220 vCJD cases have been detected in the EU (177 in the UK), and 9 cases outside the EU.
+So far 220 vCJD cases have been detected in European countries (177 in the UK), and 9 cases outside the EU.
 At present the cCJD epidemic seems to be vanishing.

 The Commission introduced the first EU legislation on BSE in July 1989.
 By the middle of 1990, basic EU legislation on BSE was in place concerning meat and live cattle.
 Today, Regulation (EC) No 999/2001 (" the TSE Regulation") forms the legal basis for almost all legislative actions on TSEs.
 It gathers together all BSE measures adopted over the years into a single, comprehensive framework consolidating and updating them in line with scientific evidence and international standards.
 It has been amended many times in response to the evolution of the BSE situation, new or updated scientific advice and/or technological developments.
 The purpose of the TSE legislation is to protect the health of consumers and animals and to control and eradicate TSEs.
 In addition, according to the EU hygiene legislation (Regulation (EC) No 854/2004), all animals presented for slaughter must undergo a veterinary inspection (ante mortem) to ensure that suspected cases do not enter the food and feed chain.